maqboolkhan/dataplx.JS/README.md

 ======

 Dataplx is a JQUERY plugin which let you show or hide content with some nice effects without writting any JavaScript!!
-Its a bare bones plugin without any `css` styling and its intended to use with message boxes! let starts how to use it..
+Its a bare bones plugin without any `css` styling so its just provides funcationality and leave design to you.
+Dataplx.js intended to use with message boxes! let starts how to use it..

 #Installing